Welcome to SJB Admissions!

 Registration instructions will be sent in an email from TADS soon after the child has been accepted.
-We ask families to complete registration and enrollment two weeks after acceptance.
-The final step is selecting and submitting a tuition payment agreement.
+Please see the Admissions Timeline.

 Parish Tuition Grant for Catholic Families -- Please complete the parish verification form and send it to the school office with names written clearly on the form.
 Parish policy is to provide a tuition grant to registered parishioners of St. John the Baptist and to families with written documentation of their membership to another parish.
 Please send the verification form as soon as you register.